 - Info & Data

-Finally, before we begin, let us explain the icons that we have listed after each tool.
+Finally, before we begin, let us explain the icons that we have listed after each productivity tool.

-This icon means that the tool is either completely free or it has a free level that is useful on its own.
+This icon indicates free productivity tools.
+The tool is either completely free or it has a free level that is useful on its own.
 Free trial periods don’t count.

-This icon means that the item is a downloadable computer software or the service offers a downloadable tool for the desktop.
+This icon indicates desktop productivity software.
+The item is a downloadable computer software, or the service offers a downloadable tool for the desktop.

 Translation professionals are also communication professionals.
 To make sure we communicate effectively here at IVANNOVATION we like to make sure that we are sharing our views, company information, and insight on the right platforms.